 Boston in the Wake of the Battle of Bunker Hill

-Detailed plan of Boston and the Charles River, published at the beginning of the American Revolution.
+The map offers a highly detailed depiction of Boston and the neighboring Charles Town during the first months of the American Revolution.

 The Gentleman’s Magazine was a British publication that helped to normalize the use of maps in support of articles and features.
 It was founded in 1731 by the prominent London publisher Edward Cave, a pioneer in periodical journalism.
 The magazine continued in print for nearly two centuries, shuttering production in 1922.